vaggelisbarb/RISCV-Microprocessor/README.md

 ---

-Each component is implemented in VHDL and can be independently tested and simulated using the corresponding testbenches.
+Each component is implemented in VHDL and can be independently tested and simulated using corresponding testbenches.

+---

 ## Getting Started

-To set up and run the project, follow these steps:
+Follow these steps to set up and run the project:

 ### Prerequisites
-Ensure you have the following tools installed:
+Ensure the following tools are installed:
 - **Quartus** (for Intel FPGA users)
 - **ModelSim** for waveform analysis